Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Neuropsychologists typically begin with an assessment that measures memory, learning, and processing speed.
 They then use this data to craft a rehabilitation plan.

-2. Communication and Language Training
+2. Communication and Language Training for Stroke

 Human connection plays a vital role in happiness and good health.
 It’s what helps us build empathy and relationships.
-So when this is taken away via aphasia—a disorder that affects your ability to understand or express speech—communicating and connecting with loved ones becomes challenging.
+So when this is taken away via aphasia — a disorder that affects your ability to understand or express speech—communicating and connecting with loved ones becomes challenging.

 Stroke patients with aphasia are often referred to speech-language pathologists (SLPs).
 SLPs help individuals relearn communication and language techniques such as: